stephankramer/uptide/README.md

 NOTE: it seems this does not currently work with the Ubuntu/Debian libnetcdf13 package (run `make test` to test which would segfault).
 For users in a **firedrake** environment, it is recommended to use the netcdf build by petsc.
-This is done through:
+This is done by replacing the cmake step with:
 ```
 cmake -DCMAKE_INSTALL_PREFIX=$VIRTUAL_ENV -DBUILD_PYTHON=yes -DNETCDF_LIBRARY=$VIRTUAL_ENV/src/petsc/default/lib/libnetcdf.so.13 \
    -DNETCDF_INCLUDE_DIR=$VIRTUAL_ENV/petsc/default/include/ -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=yes ../